EFAP brochures Brochures Contact EFAP Open Days Join EFAP Join EFAP

 ZEvent

-ZEvent is a reminder that a charitable event is not limited to the “big moment.”
-It lives upfront, with editorial preparation and a clear choice of cause; during, thanks to live broadcasts, interactions, donation tiers, and short formats adapted to platforms; and afterwards, through transparent reporting: financial statements, highlighting beneficiaries, acknowledgments, behind-the-scenes content, and lessons learned.
-Managing the full lifecycle in this way strengthens both credibility and reach.
+ZEvent reminds us that a charity event isn’t limited to the “moment T”.
+It lives before — through editorial planning and choosing a clear cause; during — with live interactions, donation milestones, and short formats suited to each platform; and after — through follow-up reporting, financial summaries, showcasing beneficiaries, and sharing lessons learned.
+Managing the full event cycle strengthens both credibility and impact.

 Best practices for credible initiatives

-Success comes down to one word: coherence.
-Coherence between the cause and the organisation’s mission, between tone and audiences, between promises and resources.
-The partnership with the association must be established from the outset: project governance, image rights, fundraising methods, and traceability.
-Transparency is non-negotiable: explain where the funds go, what they are used for, and how the event’s organisational costs are covered.
-Eco-design and inclusion should guide production: accessibility of venues and content, material sobriety, low-impact mobility, and attention to the digital footprint of live streams.
-Finally, you must measure: not only audience and media coverage, but also social impact (amounts raised, volunteering, beneficiaries), participant satisfaction, and environmental footprint.
-These indicators drive continuous improvement, prevent “impact washing,” and provide solid arguments for leadership and partners.
+The key to success can be summed up in one word: consistency.
+Consistency between the cause and the organization’s mission, between tone and audiences, between promises and means.
+The partnership with the charity must be built from the start: project governance, image rights, fundraising procedures, traceability.
+Transparency is non-negotiable: explain where the funds go, how they’re used, and how organizational costs are covered.
+Eco-design and inclusion should guide production — accessible venues and content, sustainable materials, low-carbon mobility, and attention to the digital footprint for live broadcasts.
+Finally, it’s essential to measure: not just audience and media coverage, but also social impact (amounts raised, volunteer hours, beneficiaries), participant satisfaction, and environmental footprint.
+These indicators drive continuous improvement, prevent “impact washing,” and provide solid proof for stakeholders.

-Rather than waiting for a single “big night,” it’s better to weave a year-round solidarity throughline: a themed month (Pink October), a year-end event (fundraiser or charity dinner), a digital activation tied to an international moment (Giving Tuesday), local formats (blood drives, outreach, workshops), and an internal challenge coupled with skills-based volunteering.
-Each sequence feeds the next, embeds the cause over time, and makes buy-in easier.
+Instead of waiting for the “big event,” it’s better to weave a solidarity thread throughout the year: a themed month (like Pink October), a year-end charity gala or collection, a digital activation during an international awareness day (Giving Tuesday), local formats (blood drives, outreach, workshops), or internal challenges linked to corporate volunteering.
+Each moment builds on the previous one, embedding the cause over time and strengthening engagement.

-At EFAP, engagement isn’t an abstract concept—it’s a practice.
-Throughout the year, our students take part in solidarity and civic initiatives that develop their human values as much as their professional skills: project management, partner coordination, event production, operational communication, media relations, and community management.
+At EFAP Communication School, engagement isn’t an abstract concept — it’s a real-world practice.
+Throughout the year, our students take part in solidarity and civic projects that develop their human values as well as their professional skills: project management, partner coordination, event production, operational communication, PR, and community management.

-📍 On the Montpellier campus, a blood drive was recently organised, bringing together many students from EFAP, BRASSART, and CREAD.
-This initiative illustrates our “learning by doing” approach: an event that benefits the community, designed end-to-end by students, with close-range communication and meticulous logistics.
-Beyond operational success, it’s an experience that shapes responsible communicators who care about the real impact of their actions.
+📍 On the Montpellier campus, a blood drive was recently organized, bringing together students from EFAP, BRASSART, and CREAD.
+This initiative perfectly illustrates our “learning by doing” approach: a socially useful event designed from start to finish by students, with precise communication and logistics.
+Beyond operational success, it’s an experience that shapes responsible communicators, aware of the real impact of their actions.

-How EFAP prepares students to deliver high-impact charitable events
+How EFAP trains students for high-impact solidarity events

-Our programs in communications and event managementteach students to connect strategy and execution.
-They learn to choose a relevant cause, build an association partnership, craft an engaging editorial line, produce experiential formats both in person and online, and then objectify the results using impact KPIs.
-They explore regulatory and ethical issues, eco-design methods, accessibility standards, and practise transparent reporting to stakeholders.
-The goal: to train professionals capable of orchestrating projects that have meaning and generate concrete outcomes.
+Our programs in Communication and Event Management teach students how to connect strategy with operations.
+They learn to choose relevant causes, build strong partnerships, develop engaging editorial lines, design meaningful experiences both online and offline, and objectively measure their results using impact KPIs.
+Students also explore regulatory and ethical issues, eco-design practices, accessibility standards, and how to report transparently to stakeholders.
+The goal: to train professionals capable of leading projects that have real meaning and tangible impact.

 What’s next?

-For brands, institutions, associations, and agencies, charitable work is no longer a side activity—it is proof.
-Proof of responsibility, usefulness, and attentiveness to societal expectations.
-Done well, it strengthens reputation, unites communities, and leaves a positive footprint.
-For students, it is an unparalleled learning ground at the crossroads of strategy, creation, and production.
+For brands, institutions, associations, and agencies, charity is no longer an add-on — it’s a proof.
+Proof of responsibility, usefulness, and attentiveness to social expectations.
+When done well, it strengthens reputation, unites communities, and leaves a positive mark.
+For students, it’s an invaluable learning ground — blending strategy, creativity, and production.

-Want to learn how to design high-impact charitable events?
+Want to learn how to design meaningful, high-impact solidarity events?

-Join EFAP and turn your commitment into a professional asset.
+Join EFAP Communication School and turn your commitment into a professional strength.

-Apply now: our teams will support your project.
+Apply now — our team will support you in shaping your project.

 Download